The Neurotrauma Program

 The goal of the Neurotrauma Program is to provide optimal care to kids and their families from the time of injury, through discharge and rehabilitation.
 Sub-specialists in pediatric surgical and medical disciplines are on-hand to provide the most comprehensive care for kids in Arizona.

-Led by P. David Adelson, MD, Director of the Barrow Neurological Institute at Phoenix Children's Hospital, a research team at Barrow at Phoenix Children's is evaluating the uses of moderate hypothermia (32-33º C) as a potential treatment following severe traumatic brain injury in children.
+Led by P. David Adelson, MD, Director of Barrow at Phoenix Children's, a research team is evaluating the uses of moderate hypothermia (32-33º C) as a potential treatment following severe traumatic brain injury in children.

 Phoenix Children’s Hospital treats over 250 brain and spine injuries a year.
 The most common types of injuries include: